When was the last time you held a photo of yourself you absolutely loved?

 In high school, Art and Ceramics were my favorite classes (and psychology… more on that later).
 I was pretty decent at drawing but I was awful at ceramics!
 Still, I loved it, it was therapeutic in a way.
 I drew a LOT of naked fairies… some of that work still hangs in friends’ homes today.

-In college, I first majored in Psychology, but quickly found that my interest in the subject at the college level wasn’t enough to keep me in the program – and I was not following the path that talent had already laid for me.
-So after just one semester, I switched to double-major in Fine Arts, with a heavy focus on studio and figure drawing, and Graphic Design.
+In college, I first majored in Psychology.
+I wanted to be an art therapist and help heal people through the creation of art.
+Art is so healing, it makes you feel things when you look at it, it helps you exorcize the mental demons trapping you.
+But I quickly realized it was not for me – and I was not following the path that talent had already laid for me.
+So after just one semester, I switched to double-major in Fine Arts, with a heavy focus on studio and figure drawing, and graphic design.

 A lot of people comment on my composition and attention to details, such as light and shadow and the way it affects photographs.
 Truth be told, these are skills I honed during drawing class in art school and they are the reason my work looks like it does today.